 Reliable and effective, it was soon used in a diverse number of applications, covering everything from the Maserati Biturbo to Gehard Berger’s Benetton F1 car.
 Indeed, the Quaife equipped Benetton won the 1986 Mexico Grand Prix.

 Attracted by its high profile and liberal technical regulations, Rod’s son Michael Quaife entered the British Rallycross Championship to both promote the brand and empower developments at the cutting edge of motorsport.
 The car of choice - the Vauxhall Chevette.

-…that would manifest themselves in the 1990’s with the build of a series of fearsomely fast four-wheel drive rallycross Escorts.
-Developed in conjunction with Gordon Spooner Engineering, the experience gathered was fed directly back into the development of four-wheel drive transmission technology and sequential shift mechanisms at Quaife.
+The 1990’s was met with the build of a series of fearsome and fast four-wheel drive rallycross Escorts.
+Developed in conjunction with Gordon Spooner Engineering, the experience gathered was fed directly back into the development of four-wheel drive transmission technology and sequential shift mechanisms.

-Today, Quaife continues to supply OEM products for a number of high performance models including the Lotus Evora 400 and Ford Focus RS Edition.
-Radical Sportcars, Morgan Motor Company and Caterham Cars also benefit from Quaife driveline components.
+Quaife continues to supply OEM products for a number of high performance models.
+These performance cars include the Lotus Evora 400, Mk3 Ford Focus RS Edition and even the latest 2018 Fiesta ST. Radical Sportcars, Morgan Motor Company and Caterham Cars also benefit from Quaife driveline components.

 We are continually looking forward and reacting to market demands.
-The electric vehicle sector is growing exponentially, and Quaife have developed a range of different projects specifically for bespoke applications in the EV market.
-From small drop ratio transfer units for use in go-karts, up to complete twin motor differential drive units for electric powered buses, we are trusted in the development of electric vehicle drivetrain solutions.
-We’ve even developed our signature ATB differential for use in the Tesla Model S.
+The electric vehicle sector is growing exponentially, and Quaife has developed a range of different projects specifically for bespoke applications in the EV market.
+From small drop ratio transfer units for use in go-karts, up to complete twin motor differential drive units for electric powered and autonomous-ready commercial vehicles, we are trusted in the development of electric vehicle drivetrain solutions.
+We’ve even developed our signature ATB differential for use in the Tesla Model S!